miqbaltariq/SECP1513202420251/06/admhrith/readme.md

 PC Assemble

-Actually its not first time I assembele a pc because at home I have 1 pc that I used to update and upgrade pc component,so at the same time I learn it and with my knowledge about it I happy because I can help teammate to complete our task.
+Actually its not first time I assemble a pc because at home I have 1 pc that I used to update and upgrade pc component,so at the same time I learn it and with my knowledge about it I happy because I can help teammate to complete our task.

 Assignment 1 - POSTER ON INDUSTRY TALK